 My daughter enjoys using a lot of different colors and even decided to add additional stitching around the border of a couple of the tags.
 It’s fun to see the embellishments she chooses for her gifts!

 And of course no gift-wrapping session is completed in our home without a little ‘help’ from Leo. 🐈

 If you happen to follow the popular ‘4-Gift Rule’, I also made these simple ‘Something You Want, Something You Need, Something to Wear, Something to Read’ gift tags to coordinate alongside the embroidered gift tags.
 I’m using them for my husband’s gifts this year. 👍🏻

-You can find both sets of gift tags in the Resource Library, which you can access by subscribing to the Free + Unfettered newsletter below.
+Both sets of gift tags are available free to download in the Resource Library, which you can access by subscribing to the Free + Unfettered newsletter below.

-If you choose to use these gift tags, I’d love to see!
-Be sure to tag me on Instagram @freeandunfettered.
+If you decide to use these gift tags, I’d love to see!
+Feel free to tag @freeandunfettered on Instagram.
+Happy crafting, friends!